 A duopoly is a market situation that entails two competing companies that share the market.
-In this market, two brands can collude to set prices or quantity and make customers pay more money.
+In this market, two brands can collude to set prices or quantities and make customers pay more money.

-As any market structure duopoly has a significant impact on how companies interact with each other.
-Since there are only two players within the market, the actions of one will affect the response and activity of the other, but not only.
-They also influence the way a company operates, how it produces and promotes its products.
+As with any market structure, a duopoly has a significant impact on how companies interact with each other.
+Since there are only two players within the market, the actions of one will affect the other’s response and activity.
+They also influence the way a company operates and how it produces and promotes its products.

 In this article, we’ll uncover the features of a duopoly, its advantages and disadvantages, and make the difference between a duopoly and an oligopoly clear.
 Then, we’ll review the types and examples of a duopoly.

 Features of Duopolies

 Duopoly is a market structure similar to oligopoly.
-Yet, it still has some distinctive features.
-The first thing that distinguishes this market structure is that there are only two companies that share a market.
-Secondly, the businesses that exist within a duopoly are interdependent.
-To win the attention of customers, companies often take strategic actions such as price reductions.
+However, it still has some distinctive features.
+The first thing that distinguishes this market structure is that there are only two companies that share the market.
+Secondly, both businesses that exist within a duopoly are interdependent.
+To win the attention of customers, companies often take strategic actions, such as price reductions.
 If one company makes its product cheaper, the other will follow.
 This is necessary to attract consumers and encourage them to purchase.

-It’s worth mentioning that players can collude to determine a price or output or maintain a competitive environment for great profits.
+It’s worth mentioning that players can collude to determine a price or output or maintain a competitive environment for significant profits.
 Since companies in a duopoly take different measures to develop brand loyalty and implement low-pricing strategies, it’s hard for new firms to enter.
-As a result, sales volume and revenues are good enough.
-This is because there is only one competitor and the barriers to entry are high.
+As a result, sales volume and revenues are good enough because there is only one competitor and the barriers to entry are high.